A cellular topological field theory: Cellular abelian theory on a closed manifold

 \begin{remark} We can allow $M$ to be non-orientable as in Remark \ref{rem: orientability}: we twist the $B$-superfield by the orientation local system $\mr{Or}$ (which superfield to twist is an arbitrary choice).
-I.e. the space of fields becomes $\F=C^\bt(X,E)[1]\oplus C^\bt(X^\vee,E^*\otimes \mr{Or})[n-2]$ and the intersection pairing depends on a choice of primitive top class $\sigma\in H_n(M,\mr{Or})$. \end{remark}
+In this case the space of fields becomes $\F=C^\bt(X,E)[1]\oplus C^\bt(X^\vee,E^*\otimes \mr{Or})[n-2]$ and the intersection pairing depends on a choice of primitive top class $\sigma\in H_n(M,\mr{Or})$. \end{remark}

 The BV action of the model is \be S=\langle B , dA \rangle \quad \in \Fun(\F)_0 \ee where $d$ is the coboundary operator in $C^\bt(X,E)$ twisted by the local system.
 It satisfies the classical master equation